-Figure 14.
-Bachelor's degree graduation rates of full-time, first-time degree/certificate-seeking undergraduates within 4 years, 6 years, and 8 years: 2008 cohort
+Figure 13.
+Graduation and transfer-out rates of full-time, first-time degree/certificate-seeking undergraduates within 150% of normal time to program completion: 2011 cohort

-NOTE: The 4-, 6-, and 8-year graduation rates are calculated using the number students who completed a bachelor's or equivalent degree from a cohort of students who entered the institution seeking a bachelor's or equivalent degree.
-For details, see the Methodological Notes.
+NOTE: Retention rates are measured from the fall of first enrollment to the following fall.
+Academic reporting institutions report retention data as of the institution's official fall reporting date or as of October 15, 2016.
+Program reporters determine the cohort with enrollment any time between August 1-October 31, 2016 and retention based on August 1, 2017.
+Four-year institutions report retention rates for students seeking a bachelor's degree.
+For more details, see the Methodological Notes.
 N is the number of institutions in the comparison group.
 Medians are not reported for comparison groups with less than three values.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2016-17, 200% Graduation Rates component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2018, Fall Enrollment component.